Annielytix/azure-azdoc/README.md

 - Web Spider and generate curl scripts.
 - Execute the curl scripts to download the PDF docs.

+---

+**NOTE: 2017/04/07 - The Navigation of the Azure Document Site has significantly changed and it is now much more difficult to spider.
+Links within the spidered pages are now created with dyanmic JavaScript rather than static HTML.**

+The algorithm in this project has therefore changed.
+Only the first/main page is spidered, and PDF URL locations are inferred from the link names.
+The PDF files seem to all be served from a public Azure Blob Container.

 ## Downloading the Azure PDF Docs with the current scripts